entropic-dev/entropic/docs/RFCs/001-manifest-toml.md

 The object **MAY** also contain:

-- `"patch"` - a `key`/`value` pair that allows specific overrides in the dependencies of the dependency. e.g. if this package depends on `lodash`, you could specifiy that you want it to use `underscore` instead: `"patch": {"legacy@registry.entropic.dev/lodash": "toddself@static-pkg.dev/underscore"}`
+- `"patch"` - a `key`/`value` pair that allows specific overrides in the dependencies of the dependency. e.g. if this package depends on `lodash`, you could specify that you want it to use `underscore` instead: `"patch": {"legacy@registry.entropic.dev/lodash": "toddself@static-pkg.dev/underscore"}`

 This section could be used to also specify platform exclusion/inclusion for some dependencies.
 Some thought might be needed to figure out how to make this workable across the wide range of computer platforms that implementations might be written for.